-On the 25th March, people across the UK, and this year joined by Australia, unite to spread much needed awareness of Functional Neurological Disorders.
+On the 25th March, people across the UK and Australia unite to spread much needed awareness of Functional Neurological Disorders (FND).

 The severity and variation of symptoms differ from person to person, but many suffer with debilitating physical disabilities.
-Lack of appropriate care and support inevitably also leads to emotional difficulties and affects the life of not only the person experiencing the symptoms, but also those close to them.
-In contrast others are able to recover from some symptoms, for instance with specialist physiotherapy to assist with learning to walk properly again, and others are able to find ways of managing their symptoms to allow them to lead a best life possible.
+Lack of appropriate care and support inevitably also leads to emotional difficulties, and affects the life of not only the person experiencing the symptoms but also those close to them.
+Levels of recovery can be possible with the right treatment.
+For instance specialist physiotherapy can assist with learning to walk properly again, and others are able to find ways of managing their symptoms to allow them to lead a best life possible.

-Prevalence is currently unknown but Neurologists see cases in their clinics every day and are the second most common reason for referrals after migraines.
+Prevalence is currently unknown, but Neurologists see cases in their clinics every day, and is the second most common reason for referrals after headaches/migraines.
 Unfortunately, outside of neurology clinics there is still little knowledge or awareness of FND, which means those diagnosed struggle to find the care and support they need.

 We welcome you to join us and get involved with helping raise awareness of FND.

 We know this is a difficult time at the moment for everyone because of the Coronavirus outbreak, so appreciate any involvement you may be able to give.

 Please click on the image below to find out more.